mongodb-developer/AtlasForms/README.md

 ## Known BUGS to fix
 - ~~Import button shown on Edit Screen~~
-- Needs a Delete Button
+- ~~Needs a Delete Button~~
-- Need to verify field contents more  in AF_Doctypes
+- ~~Need to verify field contents more  in AF_Doctypes~~
-- Offer sensible message if appid not set
+- Offer sensible message if appid not set correctly.
+- Option for dropdowns not options.

 ## Improvements we could implelent